chrisgurney/chrisgurney.ca/src/md/work-design.md

 > - Employer: Blueprint
 > - My Role: Designer and Developer.
 Did all the things.

-As Technical Marketing Manager
-Updated the web site and did email marketing for a new release of the product.

-\+ Email Marketing
+For the release of Blueprint Requirements Center 2009, we needed a refreshed web presence to really show  it off.

+I designed and implemented a new site and other marketing pieces that accompanied it, including a teaser and email campaign.

 [![Blueprint RC2009 website screenshot.](images/portfolio/blueprint-rc2009-1-sm.jpg)](images/portfolio/blueprint-rc2009-1.png){: title='Blueprint RC2009 Website'}
 [![Blueprint RC2009 website screenshot.](images/portfolio/blueprint-rc2009-2-sm.jpg)](images/portfolio/blueprint-rc2009-2.png){: title='Blueprint RC2009 Website'}